Manmohan Singh: Foreign policy

-Second term: 2009–2014
+Second term (2009–2014)

 India held general elections to the 15th Lok Sabha in five phases between 16 April 2009 and 13 May 2009.
 The results of the election were announced on 16 May 2009.
 Strong showing in Andhra Pradesh, Rajasthan, Maharashtra, Tamil Nadu, Kerala, West Bengal and Uttar Pradesh helped the United Progressive Alliance (UPA) form the new government under the incumbent Singh, who became the first prime minister since Jawaharlal Nehru in 1962 to win re-election after completing a full five-year term.
 The Congress and its allies were able to put together a comfortable majority with support from 322 members out of 543 members of the House.
 These included those of the UPA and the external support from the Bahujan Samaj Party (BSP), Samajwadi Party (SP), Janata Dal (Secular) (JD(S)), Rashtriya Janata Dal (RJD) and other minor parties.

-On 22 May 2009, Manmohan Singh was sworn in as the Prime Minister during a ceremony held at Rashtrapati Bhavan.
-The 2009 Indian general election was the largest democratic election in the world held prior to 2014 (834 million) and 2019 (912 million), with an eligible electorate of 714 million.
+On 22 May 2009, Manmohan Singh was sworn in as the prime minister during a ceremony held at Rashtrapati Bhavan.

+In his second term, Singh's government was involved in political scandals such as the 2G spectrum case and the Commonwealth Games scandal.
+Singh declined to appear before a Joint Parliamentary Committee (JPC) in April 2013 when called upon by one of the members of JPC Yashwant Sinha for his alleged involvement in the 2G case.
+In 2017, all of the accused were acquitted in the 2G case.
+Following this verdict, the Congress stated the "BJP has been exposed for its untruth and propaganda against Congress," and urged Narendra Modi and Arun Jaitley "to apologise to the nation".

+Following the 2012 Delhi gang rape and murder, Singh appealed for calm, stressing that "violence will serve no purpose".
+In a televised address, he assured that all possible efforts would be made to ensure the safety of women in India.
+Singh expressed empathy, saying: "As a father of three daughters I feel as strongly about the incident as each one of you".
+As a tribute to the victim, the prime minister cancelled all his official events to celebrate the new year.